lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

     ## experimentData: use 'experimentData(object)'
     ## Annotation:
     ## - - - Processing information - - -
-    ## Combined [6725,20] and [6268,10] MSnSets Thu Dec  1 10:49:34 2016
+    ## Combined [6725,20] and [6268,10] MSnSets Fri Dec  2 18:16:03 2016
     ##  MSnbase version: 1.21.7

-More details above combining data are given in the dedicated *Combining MSnSet instances* section of the [tutorial vignette](http://bioconductor.org/packages/release/bioc/vignettes/MSnbase/inst/doc/MSnbase-demo.pdf).
+More details about combining data are given in the dedicated *Combining MSnSet instances* section of the [tutorial vignette](http://bioconductor.org/packages/release/bioc/vignettes/MSnbase/inst/doc/MSnbase-demo.pdf).